TEN-framework/portal/content/docs/ten_framework/graph.md

       {
         "name": "default",
         "auto_start": false,
-        "source_uri": "../graph.json"
+        "import_uri": "../graph.json"
       }
     ]
   }
 }
 ```

-`source_uri` can be a relative path, an absolute path, or a URL:
+`import_uri` can be a relative path, an absolute path, or a URL:

 - Relative path: Relative to the directory where the `property.json` file is located
 - Absolute path: Relative to the root directory of the TEN app environment